-The Management Board shall inform the Executive Board on an annual basis, using the indicators identified in Annex 3, of the quantitative and qualitative development of prearranged paths and reserve capacity, in accordance with Article 9(1)c and 19(2) of the Regulation.
+The Management Board shall inform the Executive Board on an annual basis, using the indicators identified in Annex 3, of the quantitative and qualitative development of pre-arranged paths and reserve capacity, in accordance with Article 9(1)c and 19(2) of the Regulation.
 On this basis, the Executive Board shall evaluate the functioning of the Corridor Framework annually and exchange the findings with the other rail freight corridors applying this Corridor Framework.
 The Regulatory Bodies may inform the Executive Board of their own observations on the monitoring of the relevant freight corridor.

 - The Executive Board has taken this Decision on the basis of mutual consent of the representatives of the authorities of all its participating States, in accordance with the provisions of Article 14(1) of the Regulation.
 This Decision is legally binding on its addressees and shall be published. - This Corridor Framework replaces any previous Corridor Framework.
-It shall come into force for the timetable period 2018. - Changes to this Corridor Framework can be made but only after consultation with the Management Board and with all rail freight corridors' Executive Boards and Regulatory Bodies.
+It shall come into force on 14 December 2019 for the timetable period 2020. - Changes to this Corridor Framework can be made but only after consultation with the Management Board and with all rail freight corridors' Executive Boards and Regulatory Bodies.

-- The priority rule and the process described in Annex 1, which are based on frequency and distance criteria, shall be evaluated by the rail freight corridor in the second half of 2018.
-This evaluation shall be based on a general assessment undertaken by the rail freight corridor taking into account its experience in terms of allocation. - In addition in order to broaden the scope of the above evaluation, the Management Board may decide to define and carry out an ex-post evaluation to measure the importance for society and the efficient use of the network under the allocation process for solving conflicting requests. - 3.
-If the rail freight corridor undertakes this additional ex-post evaluation it shall, by the end of 2016, develop a model that can be applied for analytical purposes to the allocation for timetable periods 2018 and 2019.
-It shall also inform the other rail freight corridors, and make its evaluation and model available to the other rail freight corridors for their consideration. - In accordance with the results of the evaluation of the priority rule, as described above, any potential modification would take effect for the timetable period 2020 and onwards.
+- The priority rule and the process described in Annex 1, which are based on frequency and distance criteria, shall be evaluated by the rail freight corridor at the latest in the second half of 2021.
+This evaluation shall be based on a general assessment undertaken by the rail freight corridor taking into account its experience in terms of allocation.
+The evaluation shall also take into account the experiences from the specific rules and terms as referred to in Article 1(4). - In accordance with the results of the evaluation of the priority rule, as described above, any potential modification would take effect for the timetable period 2023 and onwards.